-On January 15, 2015 (the "Petition Date"), CEOC, a majority-owned subsidiary of CEC, and certain of CEOC's United States subsidiaries voluntarily filed for reorganization (the "Bankruptcy Petitions") under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Northern District of Illinois (the "Bankruptcy Court").
-Amounts owed to the Company from CEOC have been paid in full, and, subsequent to the Petition Date, CEOC continues to make regularly scheduled payments to the Company for expense allocations.
+On January 15, 2015, CEOC, a majority-owned subsidiary of CEC, and certain of CEOC's United States subsidiaries voluntarily filed for reorganization under Chapter 11 of the United States Bankruptcy Code.
+Amounts owed to the Company from CEOC have been paid in full, and, subsequent to January 15, 2015, CEOC continues to make regularly scheduled payments to the Company for expense allocations.